Down To Earth Discipleship . Getting real with issues facing young Christians today

 1.5 Some ups and downs in new family relationships

 As disciples of Christ, we need to inhabit a culture of praise and thanksgiving.
-This is a challenge to the qualitative aspects of our fellowship.
-It will point us in a diametrically opposite direction to much of the temptation which assails us in life, and much of the preoccupation with individual rights.
+This will point us in a diametrically opposite direction to much of the temptation which assails us in life, and much of the preoccupation with individual rights.
 "Among you there must not be even a hint of sexual immorality, or of any kind of impurity, or of greed, because these are improper for God's holy people.
 Nor should there be obscenity, foolish talk or coarse joking, which are out of place, but rather thanksgiving."
-Instead of the fellowship of drunkenness, we need to be filled with song, with thanksgiving and a willingness to submit to one another and take responsibility.15
+Instead of the fellowship of hedonism, we need to be filled with song, with thanksgiving and a willingness to submit to one another and take responsibility Ephesians 5:3-4, 18-21).
+Is that an obvious characteristic of our fellowship?
+Does our worship of God reinforce and assert an alternative reality to the worldview of our culture?

 Simply being in Christian fellowship does not give us immunity to glitches in relationships due to pride, selfishness, thoughtlessness, gossip, and more.
 But it should enable us more readily to apologise, seek and bestow forgiveness, and achieve reconciliation - though these actions should not be confined to our Christian circle of fellowship.
 We should not let a disagreement or misunderstanding fester, but should address it as soon as possible and restore the relationship.
 Gossip can be deadly in a church context - avoid it absolutely.

 It is easy to forgive when someone wrongs us, realises it and asks for our forgiveness.
-It is much harder when they cannot or will not perceive any wrong or offence.
+It is much harder to forgive when they cannot or will not perceive any wrong or offence.
 Or when we feel that justice is avoided by our proffering forgiveness.
 Or when we feel that to be forgiving is to be weak.
-The reality though is that failure to forgive sows bitterness in us, and leaves the offending party unaffected.
+But forgiving is an act of grace from the heart more than the mind.
+Failure to forgive sows bitterness in us, and leaves the offending party unaffected.
 Forgiveness is not the same as indifference or tolerance - it is active, and it needs to be practiced in any fellowship context in response to sin, offence, or simply difference.
 In many respects it is a barometer of godliness.
 Occasionally, however, when an offence is particularly grievous, forgiveness can take time to develop, as we come to terms with what someone has done and its impact on us.
 Reciprocally, apology is a great boost to humility.
 If within Christian fellowship we cannot model forgiveness and reconciliation, we will find it much harder to achieve both in the world outside.
 Forgiveness cleans the slate, enabling us to forget about offences and to move on.
 (Past things may be recalled as a matter of fact, but not of significance, if they have been dealt with.)

-Another aspect of our links with other Christians in fellowship is that we need to be prepared to take up issues and even admonish those close to us, perhaps to the extent of curtailing their full participation in corporate expressions of fellowship if their behaviour demands it.
+Another aspect of our links with other Christians in fellowship is that we need to be prepared to take up issues and even admonish those close to us, if we are to love them effectively.15a This may be to the extent of curtailing their full participation in corporate expressions of fellowship if their behaviour demands it.
 As in any family, unconditional love does not issue in unlimited tolerance, though we need to be consistent and not simply focus on high-profile sins.
 And while one looks for opportunity to praise publicly, criticism must always be in private.
-We are accountable for engaging others in God's family, not always simply standing back16.
+We are accountable for engaging others in God's family, not always simply standing back (2 Thessalonians 3:6-15).

 Similarly if each of us cannot go to someone to raise something without a spirit of condemnation, then we should be leaving it to someone else to approach them rather than doing it ourselves.
 Christians are often all too quick to judge one another, forgetting that to God a lie is just as much a sin as murder, and both separate us from God.
 To God we are all sinners and not worthy of his friendship other than through Christ having taken our sin upon himself.
 We need to be careful that we are not looking at other people and suggesting that their sinning ways are worse then our sinning ways.